 Bombtrack is a small German company that produces mainly mountain and cyclocross bikes with a few road bikes.

-One of the first things you’ll notice about the Bomtrack Hook EXT-C are the 650b tires, which at a whopping 2.1” wide are mountain bike sized.
+One of the first things you’ll notice about the Bomtrack Hook EXT-C is the 650b tires, which at a whopping 2.1” wide are mountain bike-sized.
 This means you can pretty much ride wherever you want to on this bike, on single tracks, over obstacles, with all of that extra tire volume absorbing shocks.

 10. 3T Exploro